aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 * `description` - (Optional, Available in 1.92.0+) The description of data disk N. Valid values of N: 1 to 16.
 The description must be 2 to 256 characters in length and cannot start with http:// or https://.
 * `auto_snapshot_policy_id` - (Optional, Available in 1.92.0+) The id of auto snapshot policy for data disk.
 * `performance_level` - (Optional, Available in 1.124.3+) The performance level of the ESSD used as data disk.

+## Block instancePatternInfo

+The instancePatternInfo mapping supports the following:

+* `cores` - (Optional) The number of vCPUs that are specified for an instance type in instancePatternInfo.
+* `instance_family_level` - (Optional) The instance family level in instancePatternInfo.
+* `max_price` - (Optional) The maximum hourly price for a pay-as-you-go instance or a preemptible instance in instancePatternInfo.
+* `memory` - (Optional) The memory size that is specified for an instance type in instancePatternInfo.

 ## Block spotPriceLimit